 If your landing page for an Adwords ad has a high PageSpeed, Google will reward you with an average of better positions with the same CPC or a lower CPC with the same position.

-This is also a good opportunity to carry out A/B testing via a PageSpeed optimized landing page – so you can see what effects a high PageSpeed has on your ad delivery and your media budget.
+This is also a good opportunity to perform A/B testing via a PageSpeed optimized landing page – so you can see what impact a high PageSpeed will have on your ad delivery and media budget in real terms.